mathigon/textbooks/content/sequences/content.md

 :::

-On one of the pages of his book, he also investigated the breeding patterns of rabbits, and that’s why the Fibonacci numbers are named after him.
+On one of the pages in his book, he also investigated the breeding patterns of rabbits – that’s why the Fibonacci numbers were named after him.

     figure
       x-media(src="images/liber-abaci.jpg" width=440 height=290 lightbox)
-      p.caption Pages from Fibonacci’s _Liber Abaci_
+      p.caption Pages from Fibonacci’s #[em Liber Abaci]

 ---
 > id: spirals
-> goals: s11 s12 s21 s22

-Of course, the Fibonacci numbers are not _actually_ how rabbits populate in real life.
-Usually, rabbits have more than two offspring per month, and we haven’t accounted for rabbits dying eventually.
+Of course, the Fibonacci numbers are not how rabbits _actually_ populate in real life.
+Rabbits don't have exactly one male and one female offspring every single month, and we haven’t accounted for rabbits dying eventually.

-But it turns out that there are many other places where Fibonacci numbers _do_ appear in nature.
-One example are the spirals in sunflowers or pine codes:
+But it turns out that there are many other places in nature where Fibonacci numbers _do_ appear: for example are the spirals in plants.
+Can you count how many spirals there are in each direction?

 ::: column(width=320)